cedar-policy/cedar-docs/docs/syntax-operators.md

 nav_order: 4
 ---

-# Cedar syntax \- operators and functions<a name="syntax-operators"></a>
+# Operators and functions to use in Cedar<a name="syntax-operators"></a>
 {: .no_toc }

-This topic describes the built\-in operators and functions that you can use to build your expressions using the Cedar policy language\.
+This topic describes the built-in operators and functions that you can use to build your expressions using the Cedar policy language.

 <details open markdown="block">
   <summary>